 The EU took actions to raise disclosure standards; strengthen legal system for investor protection; give access to public financial and sustainability-related information; ensure more transparency on capital markets; proposing debt-equity bias reduction allowance and harmonisation in the area of liquidity risk management.
-However, in terms of other commitments in particular of deepening the domestic institutional investor base and pursuing bidirectional opening to international participation the European Union demonstrated lack of compliance.

-Thus, the European Union receives a score of 0.
+Thus, the European Union receives a score of +1.